magiteacher/magiteacher-context-guide/README.md

 Roman city, what the ash preserved, key vocabulary including eruption, archaeologist, and archaeological evidence"*

-A highly detailed context that shapes the knowledge organiser around both the historical event and the archaeological process — giving Year 4 pupils the vocabulary and facts they need in one resource.
+The context produces a six-section knowledge organiser covering the eruption (pyroclastic flow, Pliny the Younger, depth of ash), life in a Roman city (insulae, villas, public baths), what the ash preserved (body casts, frescoes, mosaics, graffiti), and a full key vocabulary section.

 👉 [View resource](https://magiteacher.com/resources/year-4-history-pompeii-knowledge-organiser-facts)